-- 1. Prevent Drowning.
+- 1. The Drowning Problem.
 Over 400 Canadians die in preventable water-related incidents annually.
 Even one drowning is one too many. - 2.
 Supervise Children.
 Always directly supervise children around the water if you are not within arms' reach, you've gone too far. - 3.
 Boating Safety.
 Choose it.
 Use it.
 Always wear a lifejacket when in a boat. - 4.
-Learn to Swim to Survive.
+Learn to Swim.
 In most drownings, the victim never intended to go in the water and was often close to safety could you survive a sudden and unexpected fall into the water? - 5.
 Stay Sober In, On, and Around the Water.
 Alcohol consumption is a factor in many water related fatalities.
 Both alcohol and cannabis use impair balance, judgment, and reflexes.
 Stay sober when in, on or around the water. - 6.
 Open Water Safety.
 Make smart choices before going in, on or around the water. - 7.
-Be Water Smart All Year.
-You can save a life, yours, and someone else's.
+You can save a life!
+Yours, and someone else's.
 Take a learn-to-swim, lifesaving or first aid class today.